apache/lucy-clownfish/compiler/c/INSTALL.md

     $ make
     $ make test

+Use the installation script of the Clownfish runtime to install.

 Building under Windows
 ----------------------

-You need MSVC or gcc as C compiler and nmake or mingw32-make as make utility.
+You need MSVC or gcc as C compiler and nmake, mingw32-make, or standard GNU make as make utility.

-When using cmd.exe configure with:
+Configure under cmd.exe:

-    $ configure.bat
+    configure.bat

-When using the MSYS shell configure with:
+Configure under a POSIX shell like MSYS:

-    $ ./configure
+    ./configure

-When building with nmake run:
+Build with nmake:

-    $ nmake
+    nmake
-    $ nmake test
+    nmake test

-When building with mingw32-make run:
+Build with standard GNU make:

+    make
+    make test

+Build with mingw32-make:

-    $ mingw32-make
+    mingw32-make
-    $ mingw32-make test
+    mingw32-make test

 Configuration
 -------------

-    ./configure [ options ] [ -- cflags ]
+    [ environment ] ./configure [ options ] [ -- cflags ]

-Options include
+### Options

-    --enable-coverage
+- `--enable-coverage`

   Enable code coverage.
 Create HTML pages with coverage data using lcov by running "make coverage".

-    --with-system-cmark
+- `--with-system-cmark`

   The Clownfish compiler is built with a bundled version of libcmark by default.
 Use this option if you want to link against the system libcmark.

+### Environment variables

+- `CC`

+  The C compiler.